The 4×4 Patent Tactics Book

 - Litigation grade patents

 - Be your own dentist: draft and file a patent application yourself

 D. The Consequences

-- Two successful examples, to contrast with the two bad examples from Part A.
+- successful example 1, in contrast with the two bad examples from Part A

 E. Conclusion and the Future